What sellers must know about allowed overlays, banned elements, automated removals… and how to brand safely.

 Understanding and following these rules protects your listing visibility, reduces enforcement issues, and ultimately improves sales.

-If you need a reliable way to host clean, compliant product images for eBay, platforms like Img.vision make it easy to store, organize, and deliver marketplace-friendly images without ever risking an overlay violation.
+If you need a reliable way to host clean, compliant product images for eBay, platforms like Img.vision make it easy to store, organize, and deliver marketplace-friendly images.